-During my 32 years of litigation I’ve handled construction, business, and insurance cases involving as little as ten thousand dollars and as much as $65 million.
+During my 37 years of litigation I’ve handled construction, business, and insurance cases involving as little as ten thousand dollars and as much as $65 million.
 Among the many cases I’ve tried or handled on appeal are cases that are frequently used as precedent in Washington courts, such as the Scoccolo case (establishing contractors’ rights where an owner fails to arrange for prompt relocation of utilities), and the Panorama Village case (on insurance recovery for defective condo problems).
-As the managing partner of Ashbaugh Beal I know many of the challenges that businesses face sustaining success in a competitive environment.
 I am admitted to all Washington state and federal courts as well as the United States Supreme Court.

 Some trials of mine include: